wintersim/StockScreener/README.md

 After the application is launched a window will appear in the top right corner of the screen.
 The window can be moved with the arrow keys
-Hold ```ALT``` and press the up or down arrow key to resize the window
+Hold ```ALT``` and press the up or down arrow key to resize the window Exit the application by pressing ```ESC```.

 ### Chart Controls

-By pressing the function keys you can toggle between different (now hardcoded) charts.
+By pressing the function keys you can toggle between different (for now hardcoded) charts.

 | Key             | Function      |
 | :-------------: |:-------------:|